d-oit/Roo-CodeDev/docs/user-guide-chat-ocr-usage.md

 2. Try selecting a different profile that has an OCR-enabled model
 3. If needed, create a new profile with an OCR-capable model in the API Options UI

+### Model Availability Issues

+If you encounter "Invalid model" errors:

+1. Check if you have access to Mistral's OCR capabilities
+2. Verify your API key has the correct permissions
+3. Contact Mistral support to confirm OCR model availability
+4. Check the extension's Output panel ("OCR Tasks") for detailed error information

 ### Processing Issues

 If you encounter processing problems:

-1. Check both OCR and text model configurations
+1. Check your document format (only PDF, JPEG, and PNG are supported)
-2. Verify document format and quality
+2. Verify document quality and size
-3. Try adjusting the text model temperature

-### Processing Large Documents

-For large documents:

-1. Use the `--chunks` option in chat interface
-2. Be patient during processing
-3. Watch the progress indicators
-4. Check the Output panel for detailed progress
+3. Review the OCR Tasks output channel for detailed error messages
+4. Ensure your API configuration is correct

+### Configuration Troubleshooting

+If OCR features aren't working:

+1. Open VS Code's Output panel and select "OCR Tasks"
+2. Check for any configuration or API-related errors
+3. Verify your Mistral API key is correctly configured
+4. Try processing a small test document to validate your setup

 ## Keyboard Shortcuts